In Vermont, shredding, turning and tearing up the slopes is a way of life.

 Vermont Ski and Snowboard Museum

 Skiing and riding have deep roots in Vermont.
-Explore the sports’ history and their culture, from the very beginning to today’s modern amenities and friendly, welcoming environment.
+Explore the sports’ history and their culture from the very beginning.

 Vermont is home to unique lodging, world-class recreation, local food, shopping, history and art in beautiful surroundings.
 Plan your trip with our directory.